Oregon State Penitentiary: History

 In May 2020, ODOC announced that the state will close its death row.
 On December 13, 2022, Governor Kate Brown commuted the death sentences of everyone on Oregon's death row to life without parole.
 She also instructed the Department of Corrections to dismantle the state's death chamber.

+Starting in 2020, members of Uhuru Sasa were involved in a project called OASIS, which culminated in the passing of Oregon Ballot Measure 112 in the 2022 election.
+In 2021, Governor Kate Brown pardoned Uhuru Sasa president Anthony Pickens, who was a key player from the beginning of the project.

 Facility and programs

 The prison is located on 194 acre of land in the southeast of Salem, Oregon.
 The facility itself consists of 10 acre, surrounded by a 25 ft wall which is patrolled by armed correctional officers.

 Most housing in the penitentiary is in large cell blocks with most inmates housed in single man cells that have been converted to double man cells to increase capacity.
 The penitentiary also has a full service infirmary.

 Intensive Management Unit

 Oregon State Penitentiary was the site of Oregon's first supermax unit, the "Intensive Management Unit" (IMU), constructed in 1991.
 The 196-bed self-contained Intensive Management Unit provides housing and control for male inmates who disrupt or pose a substantial threat to the general population in all department facilities.
 In 2006, this facility held 147 people (out of a total of 784 across Oregon) in solitary confinement.

 Conditions in the IMU were the object of public criticism, triggered particularly by multiple suicide of mentally ill prisoners.
 Former warden Brian Belleque also expressed doubts about the possibility of rehabilitation in the IMU, saying: "We realize that 95 to 98 percent of these inmates here are going to be your neighbor in the community.
 They are going to get out."
 Prisoners in the OSP IMU were moved in 2009 to Snake River Correctional Institution in Ontario, Oregon.

 In 2010, ODOC began to convert the IMU into a psychiatric facility, which will serve mentally ill prisoners from across Oregon.
 Some advocates for the mentally ill have argued that the IMU facility is not suitable for treating the mentally ill because it is "dark" and "crowded", and generally designed for solitary confinement.